-- Zoro does this to some bounty hunters at Whisky Peak.
+- One Piece: Zoro does this to some bounty hunters at Whisky Peak.

 - In The Smurfs comic book story "King Smurf" (and its Animated Adaptation), the rebel Smurfs attempt to break through King Smurf's defenses by climbing up a ladder, but King Smurf's forces douse the ladder with glue, causing the rebels to get their hands and feet stuck on the ladder long enough to get tipped over.
 In the Animated Adaptation, though, the glued ladder also rips a hole in the fence, allowing the rebels to get inside.

 - The Aristocats: O'Malley does this to Edgar, but it's subverted that while O'Malley does successfully push the ladder back, he winds up falling with Edgar.